 Name: Tulsi Gabbard

-What she does now: U.S. Representative for Hawaii’s 2nd congressional district since 2013 and she's a major in the Hawaii Army National Guard.
+What she does now: She has served as representative to Hawaii’s 2nd Congressional District since 2013 and she's a major in the Hawaii Army National Guard.

 What she used to do: She was a member of the Honolulu City Council from 2010-2012 and served on the staff of U.S. Sen. Daniel Akaka.
 She also served as a member of the Hawaii state House of Representatives from 2002-2004.